NickSeagull/my-windows/README.md

 The apps listed in this repo follow the following convention:

 - ✅ The app is successfully automated with BoxStarter
+- 👜 The app needs to be installed manually from the Windows store
-- bag The app needs to be installed manually from the Windows store
+- ⚠ The app needs to be installed manually from the Windows store

 ## Privacy